Lombard Street

 Keep momentum after your photos and follow StoryHunt’s audiowalk toward the waterfront highlights.

-Is Lombard Street the most crooked street?
+Is Lombard Street really the "Crookedest Street"??

 It is one of the most crooked, famous for eight tight hairpins in a single block.
 Locals will point out Vermont Street at 20th in Potrero Hill as a rival, with its own sharp turns.